-This part (Part 1) sets out the circumstances under which operators using the footway to display goods from an adjacent shop are exempt from approvals under section 68, Part E (2) of the Local Government Act 1993.
+This part (Part 1) sets out the circumstances under which operators using the footway to display goods from an adjacent shop are exempt from approvals.

 The following criteria meet or exceed standards set under AUSTROADS Guide to Road Design Part 6A: Paths for Walking and Cycling, Section 5 Design Criteria.